Bakshi Barir Pujo: An Old Custom and its Storied History

 The Medicine Man and his cultural roots

-While the antecedents of most of the Durga pujas in Baidyabati remain hazy, we do have a clearer picture regarding the Bakshi-barir pujo, from the nineteenth century onwards.
+While the antecedents of most of the Durga pujas in Baidyabati remain hazy, we do have a clearer picture regarding the Bakshi-barir pujo, from the nineteenth century on wards.
 This is largely due to the information on Madhusudhan Gupta, a scion of the Gupta family.
 Madhusudan’s stellar contribution to Indian medicine is recorded in several books and journals.
 Details about his personal life, including the Bakshi-barir pujo, get occasional mention in these writings

 Madhusudhan Gupta